-The winter months may a bit chillier at the beach, but if you want to visit some parks and walk around town, the weather will be perfect, especially if you live in a colder climate.
+The winter months may a bit chillier at the beach, but if you want to visit some parks and walk around town, the weather will be magical, especially if you live in a colder climate.

-The summertime in San Diego is the perfect beach weather.
+The summertime in San Diego is the ultimate beach weather.
 The days are warm enough to lay out, but not too hot that you’ll sweat to death.
 But this is a busier time to visit, so the crowds and prices will be a bit higher.

 If you want lower crowds and prices, but still warmer weather, we suggest visiting during the spring and fall.
 The evenings can be a bit chillier, so make sure to pack layers!

-Getting to San Diego
+Getting to + around San Diego

-The San Diego International Airport (SAN) is a great airport with many domestic flights, so getting to and from San Diego should be pretty easy!
+The San Diego International Airport (SAN) is less than 4 miles from downtown San Diego and is a great airport with many nonstop domestic flights from most cities in the United States, so flying to and from San Diego should be pretty easy.

 Where to stay in San Diego